-- 4. Insert the disk that contains the new BIOS file into the floppy drive.
+4. Insert the disk that contains the new BIOS file into the floppy drive.
 You will receive the error message, "WARNING!
-Device not ready." if you proceed to step 5 without the disk in the drive. - At the prompt, "Please Enter File Name for NEW BIOS: \", type in the BIOS file name that you downloaded from the ASUS website, then press <Enter>.
+Device not ready." if you proceed to step 5 without the disk in the drive.

+- 5. At the prompt, "Please Enter File Name for NEW BIOS: \", type in the BIOS file name that you downloaded from the ASUS website, then press <Enter>.
 EZ Flash will automatically access drive A to look for the file name that you typed.
-When found, the following message appears on screen.
+When found, the following message appears on screen. - If you accidentally typed in a wrong BIOS file name, the error message, "WARNING!
+File not found." appears.
+Press <Enter> to remove the message, then type in the correct file name.
+Press <Enter>. - 6.
+At the above prompt, type Y to continue with the update process.
+Pressing N exits the EZ Flash screen and reboots the system without updating the BIOS.
+The following prompts appear if you typed Y.

 '''

 [BIOS Information in File]

-BIOS Version: P4SE/U2 Boot Block
+BIOS Version: P4S8X-X Boot Block

 WARNING!
 Continue to update the BIOS (Y/N)?

 '''